Individual Resource Games and Resource Redistributions: Conclusions

-For instance, one can quickly gather that when \logica is Affine MLL (whose sequent validity checking is $\mathsf{NP}$-complete) and we consider parsimonious preferences, {\sf RATIONAL ELIMINATION} is in $\mathsf{P^{NP||}}$.
+For instance, one can quickly gather that when \logica is Affine MLL (whose sequent provability is $\mathsf{NP}$-complete) and we consider parsimonious preferences, {\sf RATIONAL ELIMINATION} is in $\mathsf{P^{NP||}}$.
 We proved the same problem to be in $\mathsf{\Sigma_2^p}$ when \logica is Linear MLL.
+When \logica is in $\mathsf{PTIME}$, we sum up precisely the results in Table~\ref{tab:compl-summary-PTIME}.

+We thus obtained some positive results when the resources are expressed in the fragment MULT, which is suitable to represent and reason about multisets of resources. \begin{theorem} When \logica is Affine MULT, with dichotomous or parsimonious preferences, the problems {\sf NASH EQUILIBRIUM} and {\sf RATIONAL ELIMINATION} can be solved in polynomial time. \end{theorem}

-It is interesting to note that, although weakening usually does not change the complexity of the problem of sequent validity checking of the logics we considered,\footnote{We did not consider \emph{full} propositional Linear Logic, which also contains so-called `exponentials'.
-Weakening does make a difference: sequent validity in full propositional Linear Logic is undecidable~\cite{LMSS93}, while sequent validity in full propositional Affine Logic is decidable~\cite{KOPYLOV2001173}.} one have always been able to capitalize on its presence to simplify our solutions to the problems we studied here.
+It is interesting to note that, although weakening usually does not change the complexity of the problem of sequent provability of the logics we considered,\footnote{We did not consider \emph{full} propositional Linear Logic, which also contains so-called `exponentials'.
+Weakening does make a difference: sequent provability in full propositional Linear Logic is undecidable~\cite{LMSS93}, while sequent provability in full propositional Affine Logic is decidable~\cite{KOPYLOV2001173}.} we have always been able to capitalize on its presence to simplify our solutions to the problems we studied here.

-Putting the results of this paper together, it is also easy to see that we have this theorem. \begin{theorem} When \logica is $\mathsf{PSPACE}$-complete, linear or affine, with dichotomous or with parsimonious preferences, all three decision problems are $\mathsf{PSPACE}$-complete. \end{theorem} First-Order MLL is one of these logics whose complexity of sequent validity is in $\mathsf{NP}$.
-On the other hand, sequent validity for First-Order MALL is $\mathsf{NEXPTIME}$-complete.
+Putting the results of this paper together, it is also easy to see that we have this theorem. \begin{theorem} When \logica is MALL, linear or affine, with dichotomous or with parsimonious preferences, all three decision problems are $\mathsf{PSPACE}$-complete. \end{theorem} First-Order MLL is one of these logics whose complexity of sequent provability is in $\mathsf{NP}$.
+On the other hand, sequent provability for First-Order MALL is $\mathsf{NEXPTIME}$-complete.
 It is routine to adapt our proofs to show this theorem. \begin{theorem} When \logica is First-Order MALL, linear or affine, with dichotomous or with parsimonious preferences, all three decision problems are $\mathsf{NEXPTIME}$-complete. \end{theorem}